Q: What is bariatric surgery?

 Q: How much does it cost to have gastric bypass surgery?

-A: Estimated charges for the surgery and hospitalization are approximately $25,000 to $35,000.
-Additional costs may be accrued for necessary consults before and after surgery.
+A: Charges are based on several variables, including the procedure performed, length of hospital stay and insurance coverage.
 All professional provider fees including the surgeon, anesthesiologist, radiologist, pathologist, internist and other specialist fees are separate from the hospital charges, and you are advised to discuss these fees with his or her office.
 In addition, charges for care provided by the dietitian and nurse may not be covered by your insurance provider.
 Patients are responsible for all charges at the time of service unless an authorization for treatment is obtained from the insurance carrier in advance.
 It is important for you to contact your insurance carrier for your benefit information.

 Q: Does Texas Health Dallas offer a support group for bariatric patients?